-A.D.: Beyond The Bible Sequel to The Bible Picked Up By NBC
+‘A.D.: Beyond The Bible’ Sequel to ‘The Bible’ Picked Up By NBC

+“The Bible” is getting a sequel — and coming to NBC.
 The network has landed “A.D.: Beyond The Bible,” the follow-up to last spring’s massively successful History Channel miniseries from Mark Burnett and Roma Downey.

+“A.D.: Beyond The Bible” will explore the beginnings of Christianity following the death of Jesus.
 “NBC is thrilled to bring this highly-anticipated sequel to Mark and Roma’s ‘The Bible’ to network television,” said NBC executive Jennifer Salke in a statement, adding, “There was huge interest in this project within the television community and NBC is gratified by Mark’s confidence in our ability to partner with him and position this miniseries as true event television.“

 According to the press announcement: